genomika/summercourse/Course_Materials/quality-control/Tutorial.md

 Explore the raw data using some Linux shell commands
 --------------------------------------------------------------------------------

+##### Illumina sequence data format (FASTQ)

+GSAF gives you paired end sequencing data in two matching fastq format files, containing reads for each end sequenced.
+See where your data really is and how big it is.

+    # the -l options says "long listing" which shows where the link goes,
+    # but doesn't show details of the real file
+    ls -l
+    # the -L option says to follow the link to the real file, -l = long listing (includes size)
+    # and -h says "human readable" (e.g. MB, GB)
+    ls -lLh

 The file __f010_raw_mirna.fastq__ contains reads form a microRNA sequencing experiment.
 Use the command `head` to have a view of the first lines of the file: